lcdonaldson/Functional_Programming/README.md

 # Functional Programming

-<h3> These are some of the things I want to learn about functional programming </h3>
+<h3> These are some of the things I want to learn about in functional programming </h3>

 ```
 - Prototypal Inheritance